Bobbi Baker

 Bobbi Baker (born July 8, 1981) is an American actress that is best known for her role as Kiki on the Tyler Perry sitcom House of Payne.
 She also had a role in the film Madea Goes to Jail.
-She is currently playing a role in Tyler Perry's new hit series Ruthless.
+She is currently playing a role in Tyler Perry's Ruthless.

 Biography

 Baker was born in Raleigh, North Carolina.
 She graduated from Athens Drive High School in 1998.

 Baker attended Oxford School of Drama's Summer Intensive program in 2000.
 She graduated from Western Carolina University in 2001 with a degree in theatre.
 She also became a member of Delta Sigma Theta sorority at Western Carolina University's Pi Gamma chapter.
 Next she studied for four years at Juilliard, graduating in Spring 2007.
 Baker was the first person in the history of the Juilliard Drama Division to graduate with the honor of Scholastic Distinction for her work on a thesis entitled, To What Extent is Black Preaching a Manifestation of Black Culture?